JeanPhilippeKernel/RendererEngine/Contributing.md

 # Contributing

-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
+When contributing to this repository, please first discuss the change you wish to make via issue.

-Please note we have a code of conduct, please follow it in all your interactions with the project.
+## Rules

+**ZEngine** is built upon 2 rules:

+1. You cannot add code that will slow down the rendering process
+2. You cannot add code that will make things complex to use

+### Performance

+ZEngine is a 3D rendering engine.
+So every piece of code has to be scrutinized to look for potential bottlenecks or slow downs.
+Ultimately the goal is to render more with less resources.

 ## Pull Request Process